cseelye/rpi-image-builder/README.md

 Notes:
 * This is booting an ephemeral copy of the image, not the original, so any modifications you make will be lost.
 This is done to preserve first-boot customizing that you want to happen on the Pi itself, not in the emulator.
-* qemu is currently impelmented to use a single CPU when emulating ARM, and using the -smp option tends to make the image not boot correctly.
+* qemu is currently implemented to use a single CPU when emulating ARM, and using the -smp option tends to make the image not boot correctly.
 * Depending on the speed of your machine, you might see some services timeout and fail during boot.

 ## Frequently asked Questions